 - 1 cup rubbing alcohol

 - 2 quart or gallon size bags

-There are a few ways to sleep a bit cooler for one of those relentless hot nights particularly in areas with high humidity.
+There are a few ways to sleep a bit cooler for one of those relentless hot nights, particularly in areas with high humidity.
 Sleeping by an open window is obviously the best choice.
 Some other options are placing a mat on the floor as heat does rise.
-Another trick is to shower before bedtime and not drying your hair, that way your head will stay cooler, keeping your entire body cooler.
+Another trick is to shower before bedtime and not dry your hair, that way your head will stay cooler, keeping your entire body cooler.

 Avoiding really hot weather in the summer is the best way to stay cool this summer in an RV.
 However, these tips will keep you cooler during your summer adventures and less sticky – no matter where you go!